by Warren Richmond | CEO Situ Live

 Personalisation is a trend that isn’t going away anytime soon.
 Over the next ten years, retailers will likely take personalisation to the next level, using science to diagnose precise needs.

+The retail surgery trend has seen much acceleration over the last year, with retailer and consumer attention more heavily focused on health and wellness than ever before.
+Retailers have a big role to play in making shoppers feel safe and catered for.
+There is also a growing desire for more integrated services – from mental health support as you dine, to air purification as you shop.
 More and more shoppers are keen for retailers to use scientific data to inform future purchase recommendations.
-In fact, 31 per cent of people would be happy for stores to share their DNA or health measurements to receive better product or service recommendations in the future.
+In fact, 49 per cent of Millennials would be happy for stores to share their DNA or health measurements to receive better product or service recommendations in the future.

 There is also a desire for more locally-flavoured experiences, especially nostalgic ones.
 42 per cent of shoppers want future retail environments to also operate as social hubs and event spaces for the wider community.